quoirien/slide-machine/README.md

 Select a state to add to the currently playing state sequence.
 Note that it will be added to the end (not in the position of the currently loaded state).

+#### Mode > Global > Export

+Used to export all saved states, sequences, state sequences, and key shortcuts.
+This will pop up a textarea with selected text.
+Copy using ctrl-C/command-C on most platforms, then open saved.js file in a text editor, replace contents with pasted text and save the file.
+Next time you open the Slide Machine this file will be read from and used to preserve all of your saved data.